virgiliud/anchorScroll/README.md

 ```
 ### Data Attributes

 - `data-class-to`: Element to which a class is added on scroll events.
-Include the dot(.) or hash(#) in the selector. `data-class-to` is not required if you are adding the class to the anchor link's target.
+Include the dot(.) or hash(#) in the value. `data-class-to` is not required if you are adding the class to the anchor link's target.
 Set the value to `this` as the value to add the class to the clicked anchor link itself.
 - `data-scroll-start`: Class added when scrolling starts (the class is removed after scrolling ends).
 - `data-scroll-end`: Class added after scrolling ends (the class is removed when scrolling starts again).
 - `data-keep-start`: (boolean) Keep the class that is added when scrolling starts.
 The attribute does not require a value.